People don’t just randomly buy whatever they see or like.

 But how?
 Closing any sale is an art on its own.

-You can learn more on this from the following video.
+You can learn more about this from the following video.

-Building a sales funnel template is easily one of the smartest decisions you’ll make in your business.
+Building a sales funnel (and using this sales funnel template) is easily one of the smartest decisions you’ll make in your business.

 One major benefit it provides you is it helps you lead your sales process with empathy — because in building the sales funnel, you have to put yourself in the shoes of your potential customers and lead them to make a purchase decision.